The 2019 IMAT might be nothing like in the previous years.

 As for previous years, no English language certification is needed; however, our friends at Cambridge Assessment state the following:

 What does this mean?

-Simply put, the International Medical Admission Test is thought for people who possess a B2 language certification.
-According to the Common European Framework of Reference, a B2 is equal to a First Certificate of English or an IELTS 5.5 or a TOEFL 46-59 overall score.
+Simply put, Cambridge intends the IMAT for people who possess a B2 language certification.
+According to the Common European Framework of Reference, B2 is equal to a First Certificate of English, an IELTS 5.5, or a 46-59 overall TOEFL score.

-In Italy, students in high school who have a fairly good English level with respect to their classmate often take the FCE exam in their last or second-to-last year, so this is the proficiency that is expected from students who completed secondary school.
+In Italy, high school students who have a fairly good English level compared to their classmates often take the FCE exam in their last or second-to-last year, so this is the proficiency that is expected from students who completed secondary school.